catzy007/stevia-page/README.md

 ### Pros
 * You can write in any platform as long as you have git and text editor.
 * No need to install additional tools like [Hugo](https://gohugo.io/) & [Jekyll](https://jekyllrb.com/).
-* No need to regenerate static page after update content.
+* No need to regenerate static page after content update.

 ### Cons
 * Spacing and layouting still not perfect sometimes but can be avoided using HTML.